EgoChronos/Fan-Speed-Controller-using-Temperature---ATmega32/README.md

 Hallo, all
 This is a mini project of my Embedded software basic diploma at "EDGES for training"

-A summery of the project: it is simply a fan that change state or speed based on temprature (change happens every 30 degree). o	Utilized: GPIO, ADC, PWM, LM35 Sensor, LCD, and DC Motor. o	Microcontroller: ATmega32.
+A summery of the project: it is simply a fan that changes state or speed based on temprature (change happens every 30 degree). o	Utilized: GPIO, ADC, PWM, LM35 Sensor, LCD, and DC Motor. o	Microcontroller: ATmega32.